Is it possible to restore an old golf course while preparing it to host a future major championship? Gil Hanse, for one, is trying.

 Maxwell must have seen a number of benefits to this type of routing.
 First, it was economical.
 On just those two axes, he put six tees and seven greens in locations that drained naturally and could be made functional with little earthmoving.
 Second, the routing of Southern Hills takes full advantage of some of the site’s most compelling features, using them to create intrigue on multiple holes and fixing them in the golfer’s memory.
 Third, it allows for easy spectating on a property that might have otherwise been tough to navigate.
 During a tournament, any fan who camps out by the clubhouse or the 1st green will see a lot of action.

 This pairing of an intimate layout with dramatic terrain has been brought into relief by the recent restoration work, particularly by the thinning of trees and the expansion of short-grass areas.
 Now, wherever you are on the course, you can see across multiple holes, and you can perceive both the dimensions of the landforms and the logic of Maxwell’s routing.
 These virtues are no longer hidden under rough or blocked by trees.

 Consider again the 1st hole, which connects the first axis of Southern Hills to the second.
 Twenty years ago, the fairway moved between two dense stands of trees.
-Now, as you walk down into the valley, there are still trees, but in the gaps between them, the rest of the course bursts to life.
+Now, as you walk down into the valley, there are still trees, but in the gaps between them, the rest of the course reveals itself.